-The May 11 interim valuation report was based on, among other things, (i) the transaction terms included in the non-binding memorandum of understanding executed by Cnova and Via Varejo on May 11, 2016, (ii) Cnova's unaudited 2015 financial statements, and (iii) a business plan prepared by Cnova's management and approved by the Cnova board of directors in February 2016 covering the period from 2016 through 2018.
+The May 11 interim valuation report was based on, among other things, (i) the transaction terms included in the non-binding memorandum of understanding executed by Cnova and Via Varejo on May 11, 2016, (ii) Cnova's unaudited 2015 financial statements, and (iii) a version of the Cnova business plan prepared and approved in February 2016.
 The May 11 interim valuation report used a valuation date of December 31, 2015 and evaluated the financial parameters of the transaction as of May 6, 2016.